CenturyLiu/Carla-GUI/Docs/urban_backend_api.md

         - `traffic_light_list` : list carla.TrafficLight
 all traffic lights inside the carla world, used to assign traffic light to intersections.

+        - `navigation_speed` : float
+the maximum speed vehicles in the urban environment can achieve.
+This value is applied to all vehicles in the urban environment

        - **Returns**
          - `Intersections` : list of intersections, [Init_Intersection,Intersection,Intersection,...,Intersection]